Draft Measures and Actions!

 Overview of Chihuahuan Desert Climate Collaborative

-CLIMATE KNOWS NO BOUNDARIES, and the City of El Paso has decided to lead a regional approach to developing our area’s first-ever Climate Action Plan.
+CLIMATE KNOWS NO BOUNDARIES, and the City of El Paso has decided to lead a regional approach to developing our area’s first-ever Climate Action Plan (CAP).
 This regional group is known as the Chihuahuan Desert Climate Collaborative (CDCC).

 A banner reads "One Region All Under the Stewardship of One Steering Committee" with the same text in Spanish beneath.
 Below are logos of various organizations and municipalities part of the Chihuahuan Desert Climate Collaborative.